Assistant Professor, Nursing (BSN) Program

 In summary, I view my time with nursing students as a privilege and honour.
 The ability to create a space in which they thrive is evidenced by my approach which is rooted in transparency, respect, reciprocity, and authenticity.
 Lab and classroom time is used to build confidence and trust, so when we reach clinical, they see me as a beacon of safety through stressful and challenging situations.
 Through the use of calm, clear, and consistent communication, I role-model the values and qualities of what I believe a ‘good nurse’ encompasses.
 A measure of success is when I see their confidence grow, and they are engaged with their patients and interdisciplinary team with an air of passion, compassion, joy, and humour.
 I take pride knowing those student nurses are my future colleagues, and caregivers.

-Perioperative, surgical, Indigenous Population Health, Health Equity
+Perioperative, surgical, Indigenous Population Health, Health Equity, Decolonization and Indigenization

-Contributor to ‘Honour Your Strength: our diabetes wellness journey’ facilitator guide pilot for 26 First Nations communities across BC rolling out September 2024
+Contributor to ‘Honour Your Strength: our diabetes wellness journey’ facilitator guide, available for over 200 First Nations across BC, available upon request from First Nations Health Authority